GoddessDianaPub/aws-terraform/modules/consul/README.md

 Terraform module which creates consul servers resources

-## Requirements

-- Open port 8500 for consul server UI
-- Open ports 8300-8301 for the agents
-- Tag the consul servers with this "key:value" pair:
-    - Consul = "server"
-- Tag the consul agents with this "key:value" pair:
-    - Consul = "agent"

 ## Notes

 - Consul servers will be installed using terraform
-- Consul agents will be installed using ansible server
 - There is an A record and alb configured for this subdomain: https://consul.dianatop.lat
-- For more info please go to [ansible server repo](https://github.com/GoddessDianas/terraform-aws-all/tree/main/modules/ansible)
+- For more info about the A record please go to [alb repo](https://github.com/GoddessDianaPub/aws-terraform/tree/main/modules/alb)
+- The consul servers are tagged with this "key:value" pair:
+    - Consul = "server"
+- The consul agents are tagged with this "key:value" pair:
+    - Consul = "agent"